MIMO FSO Systems in Hybrid Quantum Noise Environments: SKR Analysis with One- and Two-way CV-QKD Protocols: SKR Analysis Under Hybrid Quantum Noise

-\right], \end{array} \end{array} \eeq where $\zeta_i = V_a+T_i\left(V_0-\nu\right)+\lambda_0+\sigma_{\text{g}}^2$.
-These outcomes are utilized to calculate the symplectic eigenvalues of the covariance matrices and the conditional covariance matrix of Eve's modes, and consequently, to compute the SKR for the two-way MIMO FSO CV-QKD system whose expression is given in (\ref{eq54}) at the top of the next page.
+The latter derivations can be used to calculate the symplectic eigenvalues of the covariance matrices and the conditional covariance matrix of Eve's modes, and consequently, yield the analytical expression (\ref{eq54}) for the effective SKR of the two-way system (top of the next page).